-Since most of our employment contracts do not anticipate temporary layoffs [as might be the case in a unionized workplace or in industries where there is a precedent for layoffs (i.e. construction, seasonal workplaces, etc.)], the foundation for temporary layoffs has often not been explicitly established.
+Since most of our employment contracts do not anticipate temporary layoffs [as might be the case in a unionized workplace or in industries where there is a precedent for layoffs (i.e., construction, seasonal workplaces, etc.)], the foundation for temporary layoffs has often not been explicitly established.
 Note that the employment offer templates (dated April 2020 and following) provided by the Diocese as a resource for Corporations have introduced wording which gives notice of this possibility.
-Consult the Director of Human Resources and seek legal counsel before taking this step.
+Consult the Human Resources and Volunteer Coordinator and seek legal counsel before taking this step.

-When a parish employee is being terminated
+When a parish employee is being terminated: